Language of Substance Use Disorder

 - Abstinence from Substances: When a person is not using any controlled or illicit substances, they are abstinent from substances.
 Avoid terms such as ‘clean’ and ‘dirty’ to refer to someone’s current state of substance use.

 - Addiction: A chronic, relapsing disorder characterized by compulsive (or difficult to control) drug seeking and use despite harmful consequences, as well as long-lasting changes in the brain.
 In the past, people who used drugs were called “addicts.”
 A better, appropriate term is people who use drugs.

 For more information, see Identification of Substance Use Disorder

 1 Retrieved from CDC Commonly Used Opioid Terms

 4 Retrieved from Principles of Harm Reduction

-- Medication-Assisted Treatment (MAT): Integrates medications (e.g., methadone, buprenorphine, or naltrexone) with behavioral therapies and medications to treat substance use disorders.1
+- Medication for Opioid Use Disorder (MOUD) / Medication-Assisted Treatment (MAT): Integrates medications (e.g., methadone, buprenorphine, or naltrexone) with behavioral therapies and medications to treat substance use disorders.1

 - Benzodiazepines: Class of drug used mainly as tranquilizers to control symptoms of anxiety.
 Like opioids, benzodiazepines depress breathing.
 Taking opioids and benzodiazepines together can increase the risk for overdose.1